Festival · Talks · Career Fair

 • Selected films will be required to submit a high-resolution file of the project.

-• Be theatrical premieres in British Columbia, Canada (local graduation screenings excluded).
-Projects already available online or on streaming platforms still qualify.
+• To be considered for competition, projects must have theatrical premieres in British Columbia, Canada (local graduation screenings or crew screenings excluded).
+Projects already available online or on streaming platforms are eligible for competition.

 All festival award-winning projects will be screened theatrically.
-In the case the festival is delivered digitally, filmmakers will be contacted in advance of the festival.
+In the case the festival is presented solely online, filmmakers will be contacted in advance of the festival.

 All festival-selected projects may be shown as part of a curated “Best of Spark” program.
 Filmmakers will be contacted in advance of any such program being finalized.

-By submitting, the individual or corporation submitting the project hereby warrants that it is authorized to commit the project for screening (including but not limited to multiple screenings in multiple Canadian and international locations), and understands and accepts these requirements and regulations.
+The individual or corporation submitting the project hereby warrants that it is authorized to commit the project for screening (including but not limited to multiple screenings in multiple Canadian and international locations) and understands and accepts these requirements and regulations.